DeMarkAnalytics/selenium-cucumber-ts/docs/mobile.md

-# Mobile Steps
+# Mobile steps have not been implemted but are planned

-## Tap Steps
+## Mobile Steps

----

-To tap on app element use following steps :
+### To tap on app element use following steps

 ```cucumber
  Then I tap on element having (id,name,class,xpath,css) "*" should
 ```

-To Tap on back button of device use following step :
+### To Tap on back button of device use following step

 ```cucumber
     Then I tap on back button of device
     Then I press back button of device
 ```

-## Gesture Steps

----

-To perform gesture operations on device

 ## Swipe steps

----

-To perform swipe using app elements use following steps :
+### To perform swipe using app elements use following steps

 ```cucumber
     Then I swipe from element having (id,name,class,xpath,css) "*" to element having (id,name,class,xpath,css) "*"
 ```

-To perform swipe using co-ordinates
+### To perform swipe using co-ordinates

 ```cucumber
     Then I swipe from co-ordinates "*","*" to co-ordinates "*","*"
 ```

-To perform swipe using direction
+### To perform swipe using direction

 ```cucumber
     Then I swipe right